-- Pupils must recognize that the bus driver is the authority while on the school bus. - Pupils must obey and be courteous to the driver and other students. - Pupils are to go directly to a seat and remain seated while the bus is in motion unless otherwise directed by the driver or aide. - Pupils are not to throw objects on the bus, out of the windows or at other buses. - Pupils are to only carry unbreakable objects that can be safely held in the pupil's lap or bag. - Pupils are not to consume food or beverages on the bus at any time. - Pupils must wear seatbelts at all times while on the bus. - Pupils are to maintain appropriate standards of behavior at all times while on school bus. - Pupils are to remain seated until the bus comes to a complete stop and exit the bus in an orderly manner. - Pupils are to cross at a distance of approximately ten (10) feet from the front of the bus after the driver has signaled that it is safe to do so. - Parents are encouraged to walk with the students to and from the bus stop. - Pupils must only ride on their assigned bus routes from and to their assigned stop.
+• Students must recognize that the bus driver is the authority while on the school bus.

+- Students must obey and be courteous to the driver and other students. - Students are to go directly to a seat and remain seated & buckled while the bus is in motion unless otherwise directed by the driver or aide. - Students are not to throw objects on the bus, out of the windows or at other buses. - Students are to only carry unbreakable objects that can be safely held in the Student's lap or bag. - Students are not to consume food or beverages on the bus at any time. - Students must wear seatbelts at all times while on the bus. - Students are to maintain appropriate standards of behavior at all times while on school bus. - Students are to remain seated until the bus comes to a complete stop and exit the bus in an orderly manner. - Students are to cross at a distance of approximately ten (10) feet from the front of the bus after the driver has signaled that it is safe to do so. - Parents are encouraged to walk with the students to and from the bus stop. - Students must only ride on their assigned bus routes from and to their assigned stop. - Game play and running are not permitted at the bus stops.
+Athletic equipment is: balls and Frisbees must be stored in a bag.

-The right of all pupils to ride on a school bus is conditioned on their good behavior and observance of the following rules and regulations.
+The right of all students to ride on a school bus is conditioned on their good behavior and observance of the following rules and regulations.
 Any pupil who is reported to the Principal/Assistant Principal for poor conduct will be subject to the following disciplinary action as stated in the conduct section of the handbook.